What are the major corporations across sectors that have decision-making units based in the region?

 Press releases and brand news are becoming less and less engaging for both the media and influencers and, as a result, it is very hard to push this kind of content into publication without previous commercial cooperation.
 Nowadays. one has to work directly with journalists on an interesting topic and rapidly deliver top-quality answers and content.
 What is crucial is the real time reaction to market news and hot topics.

-Reports, whitepapers, trendbooks and cross-sectional articles are very desirable, as they can be used as stand-alone pieces or as a source of information and inspiration for journalists.
+Reports, whitepapers, trendbooks and cross-sectional articles and high end content are very desirable, as they can be used as stand-alone pieces or as a source of information and inspiration for journalists.
 Additional infographics and creative photo design can bring about more meaningful social media impact.
 Brands, especially in the e-commerce market, are also investing in their own channels of influence.
-Building an ecosystem of themed websites can not only bring more attention to the brand, but also benefits conversion rates to the shop itself.
+Building an ecosystem of themed and well-optimised websites can not only bring more attention to the brand, but also benefits conversion rates to the shop itself.

 Media relations based on the distribution of press releases and brand-connected news is coming to an end.
 Media and social media activities have to be supported with advertisement activities, as publications are very often dependant on them.